 Mr. Linthicum is Director of Scientific Communications for the Innovation and Value Initiative (IVI), where he brings both scientific training as a researcher and expertise in communications and strategic planning to bear on the scope of IVI’s activities.
-He is also a Senior Research Scientist and Director of Scientific Communications at Precision Health Economics, where he leads the coordination of multiple research portfolios and specializes in translating scientific content for multiple audiences.
 Mr. Linthicum has over 10 years of experience in health policy and public health, with experience in policy-facing research in diverse therapeutic areas, including oncology, hepatology, infectious disease, and nutrition.
 His work has been published in leading journals of economics, medicine, and health policy including JAMA Oncology, Health Affairs, Chest, and Health Services Research.
 He earned his Master’s degree in public policy from the University of Southern California and his bachelor’s degree in Anthropology from the University of North Carolina at Chapel Hill.

 Lisa Malecha is the CFO and COO for the Innovation and Value Initiative (IVI).
 She brings over 20 years of experience in leadership, team management, and operations strategy.
 Lisa is also the founder and owner of Malecha Business Solutions, where she works with clients ranging from Fortune 500 corporations to small Non-Profit entities to develop and implement strategic change focused on optimizing the top and bottom lines.
 Prior to that, Lisa served as the Director of Global Supply Chain for the Structural Heart division of Medtronic.
 Early in her career, was an Engineer Officer in the US Army.
 Lisa earned her degree in Comparative Politics from the United States Military Academy and her MBA from the Darden School at the University of Virginia.